wilkster/SnipShape/Readme.md

 with the F1 key (while snip is active), or the leftmost X button.
 Left mouse button on each button will select the shape to draw next.
 Right mouse button will allow you to set options for each of the shapes via a menu.
-The buttonbar is usefull in case you cannot remember the various shape shortcut keys.
+The buttonbar is useful in case you cannot remember the various shape shortcut keys.

 - Arrow Shapes